FrommeLab/colabfold-pipeline/README.md

 - [LocalColabFold](https://github.com/YoshitakaMo/localcolabfold) installed and `colabfold_batch` accessible in your `$PATH`.
 - please make note of LocalColabFold requirements.
 A computer with a decent NVIDIA GPU and CUDA drivers are necessary.
-- Your FASTA files organized appropriately (see examples).
+- Your FASTA files organized and formatted appropriately (see examples).

 ---